-In this article, we discuss the next ‘critical move’; create the implementation plan.
+This article addresses the next ‘critical move’: create the implementation plan.

-It’s a big deal to implement an organizational change of this magnitude and time devoted to strategizing and planning will be needed.
+Implementing an organizational change of this magnitude is a big deal, and some time will need to be devoted to strategizing and planning.
 But Reinertsen’s quote reminds us not to overthink the problem.
-As he notes, “The more detailed we made our plans, the longer our cycle times became.”
+He notes, “The more detailed we made our plans, the longer our cycle times became.”
 It’s far better to plan a bit, execute a bit, and learn a bit.
 Then repeat.
-In other words, we need to take an Agile, incremental approach to implementation—just as we do with solution development.
+In other words, take an Agile, incremental approach to implementation, just as is recommended with solution development.

-We’ll do that by picking one value stream and one ART to serve as the vehicles for our journey.
+It generally starts when the enterprise picks one value stream and one ART to serve as the vehicle for the journey.

 Applying their new knowledge from training, the Lean-Agile Mindset, and Principles, enterprise stakeholders start to identify strategies for implementing this new way of working.
-Which brings us to the next step, creating the implementation plan.
+This leads to the next step, creating the implementation plan.
 This is where the rubber meets the road in a SAFe implementation.

-Up until now, it’s been all talk.
+Up until now, the focus has been on conceptualizing the change.
 The next move, however, requires real and tangible changes to individual and organizational behavior.
 Specifically, creating the plan involves three activities:

 Pick the First Value Stream

-Each of the development value streams identified in the prior step is a candidate for the new way of working.
-A large enterprise offers a lot of opportunities for improvement, and while there’s no one right way to begin, for many companies the next smart move is to just pick one initial target.
-After all, it’s likely this significant change is untested in this business’s environment.
-Picking one target allows the newly trained SPCs and leaders to focus their full attention and resources on a specific starting point for SAFe implementation.
+Each development value stream identified in the prior step is a candidate for the new way of working.
+A large enterprise offers many opportunities for improvement, and while there’s no one right way to begin, for many companies, the next smart move is to pick one initial target.
+After all, this significant change is likely untested in this organization’s environment.
+Selecting one target allows the newly trained SPCs and leaders to focus their full attention and resources on a specific starting point for SAFe implementation.

-Once a value stream is selected, some additional analysis is required to further define the development value stream boundaries, people, deliverables, potential ARTs, and other parameters.
-To assist, we offer Figure 1, a Value Stream Canvas that stakeholders can use to capture their emerging understanding.
+Once a value stream is selected, some additional considerations are required to define further the development value stream boundaries, people, deliverables, potential ARTs, and other parameters.
+To assist, stakeholders can use the Value Stream Canvas in Figure 1 to capture their emerging understanding.

-Filling in the fields typically requires some homework.
-It calls for an understanding of how things work now, as well as how they’re intended to work in the future.
-Note—as highlighted in the bottom section of Figure 1 (also described in the previous article, Identify Value Streams and Arts), some additional analysis may be needed in large environments to define prospective ARTs and governance in a Solution Train (multi-ART value stream).
+Filling in the fields typically requires additional conversation and alignment.
+It calls for an understanding of how things work now and how they’re intended to work in the future.
+Note—as highlighted in the bottom section of Figure 1 (also described in the previous article, Organize Around Value), some additional analysis may be needed in large environments to define prospective ARTs and governance in a Solution Train.

-Once you’ve identified your first value stream, it’s time to create the initial ‘short-term win’ by focusing on the first ART.
+Once organizations identify their first development value stream, it’s time to generate the initial ‘short-term win’ by focusing on the first ART.
 That will yield institutional knowledge that can be applied to other ARTs.
-In some cases, the first value stream is also the first ART, and no other decisions are needed.
-In larger value streams, however, the next step will require the active support of many more leaders and other stakeholders in that value stream.
-Many enterprises look for a first, ‘opportunistic’ ART, one that can be found at the intersection of the factors illustrated in Figure 3.
+Sometimes, the first value stream is also the first ART, and no further decisions are needed.
+In larger development value streams, however, the next step will require the active support of many more leaders and other stakeholders in that value stream.
+Many enterprises look for a first, ‘opportunistic’ ART, which can be found at the intersection of the factors illustrated in Figure 2.

 The target for the first ART is often one that best meets the following criteria:

-- Leadership support – Some senior leaders may have already been trained in SAFe and will be anxious to put their training to work.
-Moreover, it’s likely that many of these leaders have had previous experience with Agile development.
+Leadership support – Some senior leaders are already trained in SAFe and will be anxious to put their training to work.
+Additionally, many leaders will have had previous experiences with Agile development, perhaps even in SAFe.

-- Collaborating teams – Somewhere in the enterprise there are already teams collaborating on building a larger solution.
-Some may already be Agile, some not.
-But given the business’s current challenges, the teams may be ready to embrace this change.
+Collaborating teams – Somewhere in the enterprise, teams are already collaborating on building a solution.
+Some may already be utilizing Agile methods, some not.
+Given the business’s current challenges, the teams may be ready to embrace scaled methods for collaboration and integration.

 Once this ART is selected, the enterprise is nearly ready to move forward.